Learn About RSEI

 - Some limitations of RSEI

 What is RSEI?

-EPA’s Risk-Screening Environmental Indicators (RSEI) is a multi-media model that helps policy makers, researchers and communities explore data on releases of toxic substances from industrial facilities.
+EPA’s Risk-Screening Environmental Indicators (RSEI) is a multi-media model that helps policy makers, researchers, and communities explore data on releases of toxic substances from industrial and federal facilities.
 RSEI can be used to help establish priorities for further investigation and to look at changes in potential chronic human healthchronic human healthThe RSEI model addresses both chronic effects and chronic exposures related to human health.
 Chronic effects are those that generally persist over a long period of time whether or not they occur immediately after exposure or are delayed.
 Chronic exposure refers to multiple exposures occurring over an extended period of time, or a significant fraction of an individual's lifetime. impacts over time.

 RSEI incorporates information from EPA’s Toxics Release Inventory (TRI), which tracks certain toxic chemical releases and waste management activities at federal facilities and larger industrial facilities across the United States.
 Find out more about the TRI Program.

 By analyzing TRI data on the amount of toxic chemicals released, together with risk factors such as the chemical’s fate and transport through the environment, each chemical’s relative toxicity, and the number of people potentially exposed, RSEI calculates a numeric score designed to be compared to other RSEI Scores.

 RSEI is a screening-level model, and uses worst-case assumptions about toxicity and potential exposure where data are lacking, and simplifying assumptions to reduce the complexity of the calculations.
 A more refined assessment should be conducted before any conclusions about potential health impacts can be determined.
 RSEI does not produce a risk assessment, nor can RSEI results be used to determine whether a facility is in compliance with federal or state regulations.